A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies in Decentralized Stochastic Control and Comparison with the Literature

 But, $d(\lim_{n'_k \to \infty} x_{n'_k}, u^*_{n'_k}) = d(x,v^*)$ cannot be less than $d(x,u^*) - \delta$ since $u^*$ is optimal.
 Thus, at each step of the induction, the lower semi-continuity of the value function is presented.
 Since in the proof of Theorem \ref{existenceControlTopology}, $\pi_n \to \pi$ and $\gamma^i_n \to \gamma^i$ satisfy the identical conditions of lower semi-continuity and compactness, the result follows.

 Furthermore, an optimal selection exists for $\gamma^N$ through the measurable selection conditions \cite[Theorem 2]{himmelberg1976optimal}, \cite{Schal} \cite{kuratowski1965general}.

 Since $J_N(\pi_N)$ is lower semi-continuous, {\bf Step (iv)} of the proof of Theorem \ref{existenceControlTopology} identically ensures that $J_{N-1}(\pi_{N-1},\gamma^{N-1})$ is also lower semi-continuous.
-The recursion then applies until $t=0$. \end{proof}
+The recursion then applies until $t=0$. \endproof

-In the following, we show that existence can be established even if the continuity is only in the actions.
+We next present a strategic measures based approach.
+In the following, we show that existence can be established even if the continuity is {\it only in the actions} (and not necessarily in the measurement variables).
 This applies both for static teams, or the static reduction of dynamics teams, with independent measurements.
-Note that the power of the strategic measures approach reveals itself in this concise proof.